Kasekopf/loopstar/README.md

     goal level - Level up to level 13. goal organ - Get your steel organ.
-    goal menagerie - Unlock the Cobb's Knob Menagerie
+    goal menagerie - Unlock the Cobb's Knob Menagerie goal dis - Complete the Suburbs of Dis quest

 Debug Options:
   actions NUMBER - Maximum number of actions to perform, if given.
 Can be used to execute just a few steps at a time. [setting: loopstar_actions]